Skip to main content

 King's Hedges Road is the story of a farm drift.
 It began as a private farm track - leading to King's Hedges, a small farm.
 But then, at the Chesterton end, the marvellously retro Golden Hind was built and house building started along the road and, finally, after North Arbury was built, with its sub-district, King's Hedges Estate, northwest of Campkin Road, King's Hedges Road ROARED, changed direction, and swept across the old Arbury Meadows by Arbury Camp and lopped off the end of Arbury Road as part of the A45 (A14) motorway development.
 The King's Hedges Road extension and redirection was known in its planning stages as 'The Northern Peripheral Road'.

 We have been asked why we don't include more King's Hedges history on this site, but that is because, historically and right up to the original North Arbury Estate, King's Hedges had nothing to do with the Arbury part of the area that is 'King's Hedges Ward'.
 It's manufactured.
 It's fake.
-King's Hedges School was simply named because council planners were determined to import the name, although it was built in the old Arbury Meadows, and the "new" King's Hedges was simply a poorly defined area within Arbury, near the original road.
+King's Hedges was a small property north of the Guided Busway, considered to be on the edge of the Arbury district at the time of the Arbury 1980 project - and we do include its history.
+But there is not a lot to report.
+King's Hedges School was simply named because council planners were determined to import the name, although it was built in the old Arbury Meadows and Furlongs, and the "new" King's Hedges Estate was simply a poorly defined area within Arbury, near the original road.

 Streets off of King's Hedges Road had occasionally been referred to as 'King's Hedges Estate' previously, and nobody knew - and many didn't much care - what the Council was thinking or doing.